MicrosoftDocs/winrt-api/windows.ui.xaml.controls/listview.md

 ## -remarks

+> [!TIP]
+> For more info, design guidance, and code examples, see [List view and grid view](/windows/uwp/design/controls-and-patterns/listview-and-gridview).

 Use a [ListView](listview.md) to display a collection of items stacked vertically or horizontally.
 To display a collection in rows and columns, use a [GridView](gridview.md).

 <img alt="List view control" src="images/controls/ListViewBasic.png" />